joe-vatalaro/nyc-subway-sign/README.md

   - Use the MTA Bus Time API or GTFS static data
   - Online tools like https://bustime.mta.info/ can help identify stops
   - Bus stop IDs are typically 6-digit numbers
-  - Direction is optional for buses but can help filter results

 ### 7. Configure Display Settings